kryptco/www/static/src/jobs/index.md

 Security products should be built from the ground-up with strong cryptographic protocols, but cryptography alone is not enough -- it must be usable too.
 Our core values lie in the intersection of strong cryptography and breathtaking user experience.

-We released our first product, **Kryptonite**, for *free* in early May 2017.
-Kryptonite is the new home for every developer's SSH private key.
-Kryptonite provides the best of both worlds: the security of having your private key never leave your phone with the convenience of using `git` and `ssh` as you normally do on your computer: `git push` or `ssh root@server`.
+We released our first product, **Krypton Core**, for *free* in early May 2017.
+Krypton is the new home for every developer's SSH private key.
+Krypton provides the best of both worlds: the security of having your private key never leave your phone with the convenience of using `git` and `ssh` as you normally do on your computer: `git push` or `ssh root@server`.

-Our next product builds on top of Kryptonite to provide a new level of security for every member of both small and large engineering teams.
+Our next product builds on top of Krypton to provide a new level of security for every member of both small and large engineering teams.
 How can big organizations trust krypt.co with their most sensitive internal software?
 Our answer is a `trustless`, `end-to-end verifiable` infrastructure.
 While companies depend on us exclusively for liveness, they need *not* trust krypt.co for the authenticity of their public data (like public keys, team membership, etc.) and privacy of their non-public data like audit logs.

 Join us to change how engineers secure their keys, servers, and code repositories!